mesmo-dev/mesmo/docs/contributing.md

 ## Style guide

-- Follow the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) and check [this PEP8 Explainer](https://realpython.com/python-pep8/).
+- Follow the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) and [Common Coding Conventions](https://github.com/tum-esi/common-coding-conventions).
+Also check [this PEP8 Explainer](https://realpython.com/python-pep8/).
 - Variable / function / object / class / module names:
     - Names are verbose and avoid abbreviations.
     - Variable / function / object names are in lowercase and underscore_case (all letters are lowercase and all words are separated by underscores).